New Jersey State Museum: History

-The New Jersey State Museum was the first state museum in the country established with education as a primary focus of its mission.
-The New Jersey Legislature formally established the museum by law in 1895, and the museum was housed in the New Jersey State House; the museum received initial accreditation from the American Alliance of Museums in 1974 and has maintained accredited status continuously since that time.
+The New Jersey State Museum was the first state museum in the country to be established with a specific focus on educating the public and is one of the oldest state museums in the nation.
+The New Jersey Legislature formally established the museum by law in 1895, and the museum was housed in the New Jersey State House.
 The museum is a division of the New Jersey Department of State.

-In its beginning, like many museums of its era, the museum focused on natural history.
+In its beginning, the museum focused on natural history.
 The first major collections were of rocks, minerals, and fossils from the New Jersey Geological Survey, which began in 1836.
 In 1912, the museum expanded its focus to include archaeology through the acquisition of artifacts produced by Native Americans in the region.
-These artifacts dated from the prehistoric and historic periods as well as from New Jersey's diverse populations during the Colonial and post-colonial eras.
-In 1922, the museum was one of the first on the east coast to exhibit, as art, a collection of North American Indian objects.
+These artifacts dated from the prehistoric and historic periods as well as from New Jersey's populations during the Colonial and post-colonial eras.
+In 1922, the museum was one of the first on the east coast to exhibit, as art, a collection of objects from Native Americans of North America.
 With the acquisition of these objects, the museum started its ethnographic collections.
 In 1924, decorative arts were added to the museum with examples from the Trenton-area ceramics industry.
 In 1929, the museum moved into a larger space in the newly constructed State House Annex.
-While fine art had been exhibited and acquired through the mid-20th century, the museum began a strong collecting emphasis on paintings, sculpture and works on paper in the early 1960s.
+While fine art had been exhibited and acquired through the mid-20th century, the museum began a greater emphasis in the early 1960s on acquiring paintings, sculpture and works on paper.

 In 1964, the museum moved from the State House Annex into facilities created specifically for it within the newly created Capitol Cultural Complex.
-The museum's main building consists of four floors of exhibition, program, laboratory, and research space, a 140-seat Planetarium, and a Museum Gift Shop.
-An adjacent building contains a 384-seat Auditorium, as well as gallery spaces.
+The museum's main building consists of four floors of exhibition, program, laboratory, and research space, a planetarium, and a museum gift shop.
+An adjacent building contains an auditorium, as well as additional gallery spaces.

-Since 1968, the museum's work has been supported in part by the New Jersey State Museum Foundation (formerly Association for the Arts of the New Jersey State Museum and the Friends of the New Jersey State Museum).
-Founded as a non-government, non-profit 501(c)(3) organization, the foundation is led by a Board of Trustees and small paid staff, all of who work to support the museum's collections, exhibitions, and programs through fundraising, volunteerism, and advocacy.
-The foundation also operates the museum membership program and the Museum Shop, which sells merchandise related to the museum's exhibitions, collections, and New Jersey history and culture.
-Shop proceeds support the New Jersey State Museum's collections, exhibitions, and programs.